Kingxukai/linux/samples/vfio-mdev/README.rst

         |-- subsystem -> ../../../../class/mtty
         `-- uevent

-2. Create a mediated device by using the dummy device that you created in the previous step::
+2. Create a mediated device by using the woke dummy device that you created in the previous step::

      # echo "83b8f4f2-509f-382f-3c1e-e6bfe0fa1001" >	\